mutable-dan/dexplex/README.md

 TODO
 ------------------------------------
-get login working - done
+* get login working - done
-get BG call working - done
+* get BG call working - done
-basic logging - done
+* basic logging - done
-basic read config - done
+* basic read config - done
-class to manage rest dexcom calls - in progress has to handle errors - in progress has to handle re-login  - in progress handle when to request new data based on system time of last received handle missing data requests cache for BG - done will read from logs at start (if avail) - almost done write bg to logs - done write bg to db manage rest reader and writer - in progress notifications of problems- - in progress handle more than one user encode pwd in config handle errors in classes under mgr class - done set next read absed on last read date (5 min interval) look into what happends when last log entry is the next one read (ie restart less than 5 min after last read)
+* class to manage rest dexcom calls - done has to handle errors - in progress
+*  has to handle re-login  - done - not tested handle when to request new data based on system time of last received handle missing data requests
+* cache for BG - done
+* will read from logs at start (if avail) - done
+* write bg to logs - done
+write bg to db
+* manage rest reader and writer - done
+* notifications of problems- - done
+handle more than one user
+encode pwd in config
+* handle errors in classes under mgr class - done
+* set next read absed on last read date (5 min interval) - done
+* look into what happends when last log entry is the next one read (ie restart less than 5 min after last read) - done